shoc71/AMBA/notes.md

-Points of Philosohpies to Address;
+Points of Philosophies to Address;

-1. Anti-Bucgeting Option
+1. Anti-Budgeting Option
    a. necessary spending - desired savings = fun spending
 2. IKEA Effect
    a.
-Forcifully opening the app and tracking the expenses yourself
+Forcibly opening the app and tracking the expenses yourself
 3. Excel Effect
    a.
-Would like to have everything on excel to track
+Would like to have everything on Excel to track
+4. Avoid Hyper-Focusing on Every Penny in your Life
+   a.
+Get it done in a way that works for you

 Good Personal Finance
 1. Be boring and simple